Micah Hyde (footballer)

 Micah Anthony Hyde (born 10 November 1974) is a coach and former professional footballer who played as a midfielder.
-Who is currently Head Coach for Queens Park Rangers Under 18's.
+He is Head Coach for Queens Park Rangers Under 18s.

 He played for Cambridge United and Finnish club Euran Pallo before joining Watford.
 He made more than 250 league appearances for Watford between 1997 and 2004, and played in the Premier League during the 1999–2000 season.
 He went on to play for Burnley and Peterborough United before slipping out of professional football in 2009 where he joined Conference Premier side Woking.
 He briefly returned to the Football League with Barnet before returning to finish his career in non-league with Billericay Town, Aveley and St Albans City.

 Hyde was born in England, and made 17 appearances for Jamaica, scoring once.

 Hyde came out of retirement in January 2016 signing for Southern Football League side Ware, managed by Ken Charlery.